briansun92/CourseProjectforGettingandCleaning/README.md

 **6. Output the New Dataset**

-The `write.table` function is used to save the resultant 180 by 81 dataframe to a text file titled `UCI HAR Tidy Averages Dataset.txt`.
+The `write.table` function is used to save the resultant 180 by 81 dataframe to a text file titled `Final Tidy Dataset.txt`.

 ## Final Output